 The importance of reflective kit

-When the opportunity came up to spend the winter running in one of the new ProViz running jackets, I jumped at the opportunity.
+When the opportunity came up to try running in one of the ProViz running jackets, I jumped at the opportunity.

-I’d known of ProViz for a while, primarily for their cycling apparel and had seen many a brightly lit rider (including PH’s very own Supply Chain and Logistics Manager, Sam, during his daily commute).
+I’d known of ProViz for a while, primarily for their cycling apparel and had seen many a brightly lit rider (including PH’s very own Supply Chain and Logistics Manager Sam during his daily commute) on the roads.

-I’ve spent most of my life running in the New Forest and along its dimly lit pavements and street light-free country lanes, so I know all too well the importance of being seen by traffic.
+I’ve spent most of my life running in the New Forest and along its dimly lit pavements and the street light-free country lanes, so I know all too well the importance of making sure I can be seen by traffic.

-On all of my evening runs I’ll head out with a headtorch, primarily so I can see the ~1-2m of the road ahead (I’ve tried running in the dark without one but there’s so much free-roaming cattle here that I’ve literally got within inches of running straight into a cow and I’m honestly not sure who got more spooked!).
+On all of my evening runs I’ll head out with a headtorch, primarily so I can see the ~1-2m of the road ahead (I’ve tried running in the dark without one but there’s so much free-roaming cattle here that I’ve literally got within inches of running straight into a cow and I’m honestly not sure which of us got more spooked!).

 Ultimately, head torches are great for your own vision but, unless you’ve got a car headlamp strapped to your forehead, they’re not great for actually being seen.

 Which is where the importance of quality kit comes in.